lewiscollard/exhaust/README.md

 ### Markdown

-This uses [Django MarkdownX](https://github.com/neutronX/django-markdownx) (my own fork of it to fix what I consider to be a [design flaw](https://github.com/neutronX/django-markdownx/pull/182), to give me a nice Markdown editor in my admin, with drag and drop image uploads.
+This uses [Django MarkdownX](https://github.com/neutronX/django-markdownx) (my own fork of it to fix what I consider to be a [design flaw](https://github.com/neutronX/django-markdownx/pull/182)), which gives me a nice Markdown editor in my admin, with drag and drop image uploads.

 This has a custom Markdown renderer to render images in multiple sizes (if they are uploaded via drag-and-drop).
 It uses the `<picture>` and `<source>` to allow the browser to pick the most appropriate one.